alteryx/gh-action-ci/README.md

       - if: contains(steps.is_recent_commit.outputs.value, 'True')
         name: Trigger project build in CircleCI.
-        uses: featurelabs/circleci-api@master
+        uses: featurelabs/gh-action-circleci@master
         with:
           task: project_build
           repository: ${{ github.repository }}
           circle-token: ${{ secrets.CIRCLE_TOKEN }}
 ```

-Then, add the following secrets to the repository settings:
+To install this workflow in your repository, add the lines above to `.github/workflows/circleci-scheduler.yml`.
+Then, add the following secret in the repository settings:

   - `CIRCLE_TOKEN`